riyadashoriya/feed-reader-testing/README.md

 # Feed Reader Testing Project Overview
 A web-based application that reads RSS feeds.
 Followed Test-driven Development.
 Used Jasmine to write a number of tests against a pre-existing application.
 These tests, test the underlying business logic of the application as well as the event handling and DOM manipulation.
 Done as a part of Udacity's Front End Web Developer Nanodegree.
+This is published via gh-pages on https://riyadashoriya.github.io/feed-reader-testing/

 ![alt text](https://github.com/riyadashoriya/feed-reader-testing/blob/master/FeedReaderTesting.png "Game Preview")